 Transitioning to EVs is not going to happen overnight and fleet managers need to be able to manage all of the vehicles in their fleet.
 A robust telematics platform that includes both EV & ICE vehicles, as well as on-going EV support, is the key to more effective and efficient fleet management.
 Fortunately, Geotab supports the largest set of EV models and is committed to support you through your electrification journey.

-Download the Ultimate Guide to Fleet Electrification to get started today.
+Download the "The complete fleet electrification roadmap" to get started today.

 If you liked this post, let us know!